amalietm/sound-and-image-processing-/vector_abstraction/README.md

 Design notes:

-I found this task very challenging.
-The square is kind of delayed sometimes, and I could have kept developing it in terms of how zoomed in the pixels were and so on, but I am happy I could meet the requirements.
+I found the task challenging as this was my first task when just understanding and getting into the coding language.
+It took forever for me to write the loop correctly and figure out how to randomize the colors.
+I am however, happy with the results.